Direct Payments

 Help with managing your Direct Payment

-You could ask a family member or friend to help you manage your Direct Payment (see below).
+You could ask a family member or friend to help you manage your Direct Payment or you can pay for help.

 Disability North provide a direct payment advice and support service on behalf of Newcastle City Council.
-Their Newcastle based team will offer you a personalised service to ensure you have choice and control over your care and support package.
+They have a personalised service which helps you have choice and control over your care and support package.
+They provide:

 • information about direct payments